Ghost Soldier (film)

-Archangel is an upcoming American action film directed by William Eubank and written by Chris Papasadero and Randall Wallace.
-It stars Jim Caviezel, Olivia Thirlby, Garret Dillahunt, and Shea Whigham.
+Ghost Soldier is an upcoming American action film directed by William Eubank and written by Chris Papasadero.
+It stars Jim Caviezel, Olivia Thirlby, Beau Knapp, Garret Dillahunt, and Shea Whigham.

-Archangel is scheduled to be released in the United States by Columbia Pictures on November 6, 2026.
+Ghost Soldier is scheduled to be released in the United States by Sony Pictures Releasing through Columbia Pictures on November 11, 2026.

-Plot
+Premise

-A former United States Army Special Forces soldier and weapons designer, Henry “Fitz” Fitzgerald, must protect his Wyoming neighbors from the aggressive machinations of a corporation attempting to seize their land.
+Henry "Fitz" Fitzgerald is a former United States Army Special Forces soldier who lives off the grid in Wyoming designing weapons for a U.S. military research projects agency.
+When an asset management company employs corrupt law enforcement officers and foreign agents to seize vast swaths of ranch land and water for their own self gains, Fitz steps up to protect his neighbors from their aggressive machinations.